 Trading in the Zone by Mark Douglas – This is one of the most popular and thorough guides to trading psychology.
 You won’t learn any technical analysis or strategy from this book, but it is a highly recommended read by many.
 Given that trading is 80% mental and 20% technical ability it makes a lot of sense to ensure that you master this topic.

 Forums are more likely useful for supplemental information rather than the primary source of learning.
 It is important to take anything read in forums with a grain of salt.
 Be mindful that the people who post in forums may not be professional traders and may not always be correct in what they say.

 Online trading courses are one of the most effective ways to learn how to trade.
 It’s important that any online educator provides support and guidance as you learn.
-Our online courses are fully supported by coaching, trading hubs, Live Trading Rooms, and more.
+Our online courses are fully supported by trading mentors, trading hubs, Live Trading Rooms, and more.
 Also make sure these online courses also use tests of competence to benchmark your learning process as you go.
 This allows for you to build your knowledge stage by stage and tends to set a great foundation for profitable trading.